 Banner Ad – An online ad on a web page that links to another website or landing page.
 Banner ads were one of the first methods of advertising on the web and are still a mainstay.
-They have different costs depending on how much traffic and page views the website gets, and can cost up to $150,000 per month.
-Banner ads get their name because they are placed at the top or bottom of a web page.
-They can also be placed on the sides of the website content.
+They have different costs depending on how much traffic and page views the website gets.
+As people have become used to banner ads, it has required more creativity to make them work.

 Banner Exchange – A group of web sites that display each other’s ad banners in exchange for credits.
 The more impressions you display the more credits you receive.
 The credits are converted into ad spaces for you to display your ad banner on participating websites.
 This can be an effective way to drive traffic to a website.

 Beta – A test version of a product.
 Volunteers sometimes get a special incentive to participate in the beta test of new software.
 As with all new things, the Beta version is sometimes not quite perfected.
 Newbies are cautioned when considering the Beta version of anything.

 Bindery – The operations of cutting, die-cutting, perforating, folding, binding, etc. that “finish” printed items.
 Most printers and mailers perform many of their own bindery operations.

 Black Hat – This term (mostly attributed to search engine optimization) is usually attributed to “gaming the system” using tactics that are of questionable ethics (or even those specifically banned) to increase response.
 As search engines become more sophisticated , safeguards are built in that recognize such tactics and penalize the user.
 Black hat tactics are becoming more difficult – and even dangerous – to use.